Becklyn/messaging/README.md

 $publisher->publish($message);
 ```

-Consuming messages is as simply as publishing them.
+Consuming messages is as simple as publishing them.
 For this task the library offers a **Consumer**.
 Together with a **Worker**, Messages can be processed on delivery:

 ```php